-Good design promotes social inclusion by:
+119 Good design promotes social inclusion by:

-- contributing to creating balanced and mixed neighbourhoods that are suitable and accessible for all; - maximising the potential for social integration in the layout, form and appearance of types of development; - avoiding features that could create actual or perceived barriers, or contribute to segregation, both within the development and with its surroundings; - providing a consistent level of design quality across tenures, to support social integration; and - using local resources such as schools, nurseries, community facilities, parks, other open spaces, health, and religious or cultural facilities in layouts to promote social interaction and integration, and help combat loneliness.
+- contributing to creating balanced and mixed neighbourhoods that are suitable and accessible for all; - maximising the potential for social integration in the layout, form and appearance of types of development; - avoiding features that could create actual or perceived barriers, or contribute to segregation, both within the development and with its surroundings; - providing a consistent level of design quality across tenures, to support social integration; and - using local resources such as schools, nurseries, community facilities, parks, other open spaces, health, and religious or cultural facilities as destinations in layouts to promote social interaction and integration, and help combat loneliness.
+See Built form and Public spaces.